Welcome to Cañonland Walkers and Hikers

 Coronavirus Safetly Precautions

 Like the rest of America, we share a serious concern about coronavirus.
 We will take necessary and appropriate steps, and as long as safe and feasible, our club activities will continue.
 We recognize that sunshine, fresh air, exercise, and fellowship are good medicine.
-We are determined as members of Cañonland Walkers and Hikers to continue to walk and hike together.
+We are determined as members of Cañonland Walkers and Hikers to continue to walk and hike together in a safe and responsible manner.

 That said, each member needs to make his and her own assessments concerning their own level of participation.